What is the Best Video Editing Software?

 Give that heading a little Googling and you’ll discover an ungodly amount of results.
 Frankly it’s a small miracle if you did Google that and landed here! (thank you SEO-gods) First, let’s set something straight.
 When we’re discussing video editing software, what we’re really looking for is non-linear editing software – NLE for short.
 Non-linear simply means you can edit a piece of video out of order.
 Want to start in the middle, cut the beginning, and then edit the end?
 You can!
 Because you’re not beholden to editing in a beginning-to-end linear fashion.
 Ok, enough with the semantics.
 Here’s what you came here for.

 In today’s market, there are really only 4 NLE options for professional editors: Premiere Pro, Final Cut Pro X, Avid, and DaVinici Resolve.
 That’s based off their widespread adoption in the industry.
 Each of these programs is great.
 They’re all professional level video editing softwares that have strengths and weaknesses.
-That’s not the answer you’re looking for, so I’ll briefly dig into each below, but if you want to see some side-by-side comparisons of major features of these NLEs, be sure to download the free PDF at the bottom of this post.
+That’s not the answer you’re looking for, so I’ll briefly dig into each below.

 What The Pros Use